Cakeslicers/Scribble/README.md

   ➱ i only friend people who are proactive in case you didn't know

-  ➱ im sorry if im not online much in pony town! i take a break of watching videos
+  ➱ im sorry if im not online much in pony town! i take a break of my life
 ![21cf1aa1b8a78e72298ece8fd75c26fe](https://github.com/Sillyspoon/Sillyspoon/assets/166543687/b292b01d-e6e8-4ee3-8991-3b161278bb55)

  ➱ where to find me on pony town!